-The Trust has around 500 employees engaged across the four Trust schools.
-In addition the Trust has 8 Central Team employees.
+The trust has around 700 employees engaged across the six trust schools.
+In addition, the trust has 8 Central Team employees.
 Headteachers and senior leaders in each school communicate with staff, holding regular staff meetings.
 Staff also receive weekly bulletins from senior leaders regarding issues arising in school.

-A number of informal networks exist across the Trust and leaders from each of our schools support other Trust schools as required.
-Our Executive Headteachers support other Trust schools with work on behaviour, literacy, Special Educational Needs and Disabilities.
-In addition, Headteachers and School Business Managers meet regularly to share their expertise and find solutions to common issues such as rising energy costs.
+A number of informal networks exist across the trust and leaders from each of our schools support in other trust schools as required.
+Headteachers and School Business Managers meet regularly to share their expertise and find solutions to common issues such as rising energy costs.

-The Trust is committed to ensuring good relationships develop and are maintained with recognised Trade Unions.
+The trust is committed to ensuring good relationships develop and are maintained with recognised Trade Unions.
 A Trade Union Recognition Agreement was finalised in March 2018 and regular meetings of the Joint Consultation and Negotiation Committee (JCNC) have taken place since then.
 There have also been regular consultation meetings with staff and members of Trade Unions at a local level.

-The Trust carries out regular surveys of staff, parents and pupils.
-Survey results are reported to local governing bodies and Trustees so that the Trust can respond effectively to any feedback.
+The trust carries out regular surveys of staff, parents and pupils.
+Survey results are reported to local governing bodies and directors so that the trust can respond effectively to any feedback.
 Staff are engaged in discussions regarding the educational performance of their students.
-Key information about this and other performance information is published on each Trust academy school website.
+Key information about this and other performance information is published on each trust academy school website.